radiantearth/stac-browser/README.md

 External STAC data is any data that is not a children of the given `catalogUrl`.
 Must be set to `true` if a `catalogUrl` is not given as otherwise you won't be able to browse anything.

+### allowedDomains

+You can list additional domains (e.g. `example.com`) that private data is sent to, e.g. authentication data.

 ### stacLint

 ***experimental***